Water Activities

 • Submerge and wash your suit and other equipment using appropriate cleaning solutions.

-• Dry your suit and all equipment completely for at least 24 hours before diving in a different water.
+• Dry your suit and all equipment completely for at least 24 hours before diving in a different body of water.

 Jet Ski Inspections